byteferry/sdds/SDDS specification 1.0 Beta_en.md

 (3.2) keywords od data type attribute

 Type: string.
 The data type, which can be the basic data type above.
-If the basic data type, a custom name is used, and this name must have a corresponding defined node in sdds.
+If the basic data type, a custom name is used, and this name must have a corresponding defined node in SDDS.

 Position: int.
 The starting position of the byte or bit.
 If it is the current position to the last digit, fill in the negative number.
 This property is not required and the program will usually not process it.
 But it can help us proofread when writing a schema.